 We all want the best for our pets, and one way to ensure that your pets are healthy, happy, and safe is to keep an eye on the Food and Drug Administration’s (FDA) recall list.

-7 Things You Didn’t Know About the Poodle
+7 Poodle Facts You Didn’t Know

 Poodles are poufy and proud, and they’re #6 on our list of most popular dog breeds.
 The popular show dogs are known for their intelligence, grace and of course, their beautiful curly coats.
 We bet you don’t know it all when it comes to this breed, though.
 Here are 7 facts you need to know about the Poodle!